RichMorin/SPARQLy-GUIs/docs/file_tree.markdown

 ---
 # docs/file_tree.markdown

-layout:   default
+layout:   docs
 title:    File Tree
 ---

 Our file tree layout is fairly regular, if a bit sprawly.
-In part, this is a reflection of our use of DRY approaches and "convention over configuration" (from Ruby on Rails).
+In part, this reflects our use of DRY (Don't Repeat Yourself) approaches and "convention over configuration" (both inspired from Ruby on Rails).

 The use of lots of directories and files has good and bad points.
-The structure is easy to navigate, once learned, but learning it can be a challenge for newcomers.
+The structure is easy to navigate, once learned, but learning it could be a challenge for newcomers.
 However, the following notes may help...

 <ul>